-As the Assistant Director of Tutoring Services, Brian Gray is responsible for the administration and management of the free tutoring programs that HMC offers to the community, including the Homework Hotline and the Dean of Students tutoring program.
+As the Assistant Director for Community Engagement and Homework Hotline Coordinator, Brian Gray is responsible for the administration and management of the free tutoring programs that HMC offers to the community, including the Homework Hotline and the Dean of Students tutoring program.
 In addition, Brian works closely with the director of community engagement to develop programs that benefit both the HMC and surrounding communities.

 Brian joined the Dean of Students Team in summer 2013.
 Prior to coming to HMC, Brian was a graduate student researcher at the University of California, Riverside, where he also served as a lecturer for biology courses and served as one of two coordinators of the award-winning outreach committee for his departmental graduate student association.

 In addition, Brian possesses several years of educational experience.
 In the Office of TRiO Programs at UC Riverside, he worked as an academic advisor and summer residential supervisor for the Upward Bound Math/Science program, working with 50 low-income, first-generation high school students to help prepare them for postsecondary education.